How to set background connectivity options (HTML)

 Enables connecting to web services with a modern web client.

-For more information on any connected or network-aware Windows Store app written in C++/XAML and apps using the .NET Framework 4.5 in C#, VB.NET, or managed C++ on Windows 8 and Windows Server 2012, see How to stay connected in the background.
+For more information on connected or network-aware Windows Store apps written in C++/XAML and apps using the .NET Framework 4.5 in C#, VB.NET, or managed C++ on Windows 8.1 and Windows Server 2012 R2, see How to stay connected in the background.

-Windows 8 introduces a new lifecycle model for Windows Store apps that differs from the model used for Windows 8 desktop apps and apps on previous version of Windows.
-By default, a Windows Store app is completely suspended from operation when the app is moved to the background.
+Windows 8 and later introduces a new lifecycle model for Windows Runtime apps that differs from the model used for Windows 8 desktop apps and apps on previous version of Windows.
+By default, a Windows Runtime app is completely suspended from operation when the app is moved to the background.
 There are a few exceptions to suspending an app (actively printing, accessing an audio stream, and transferring files in the background using Windows.Networking.BackgroundTransfer, for example).
 For some of these exceptions (Windows.Networking.BackgroundTransfer, for example), the app may still be suspended but Windows continues the network transfer in a separate process.

 - Background tasks